 The dashboard displays testing data for a model and the artifacts that the unit traces to within a project.
 For this example, open the project and collect metric data for the artifacts.

-db_DriverSwRequest, the dashboard collects the metric results for uncollected metrics and populates the widgets with the data for the unit.
+cc_DriverSwRequest.
+In the Project panel, click the name of the unit, cc_DriverSwRequest.
+When you initially select cc_DriverSwRequest, the dashboard collects the metric results for uncollected metrics and populates the widgets with the data for the unit.

 Link a Requirement to its Implementation in a Model

-On the Artifacts panel, the Trace Issues folder shows artifacts that do not trace to unit models in the project.
+In the Artifacts panel, the Trace Issues folder shows artifacts that do not trace to unit models in the project.
 The Trace Issues folder contains subfolders for: